projectfluent/fluent/guide/selectors.md

 argument.
 FTL provides the select expression syntax, which chooses one of the provided variants based on the given selector.

+The `*` indicator identifies the default selection.
+A default selection is required.

 The selector may be a string, in which case it will be compared directly to the keys of variants defined in the select expression.
 For number selectors, the variant keys either match the number exactly or they match the [CLDR plural